YoanAsghar/Default/README.md

 **Default** is a versatile C# command-line interface (CLI) application designed to consolidate various utility tools into a single, efficient package.
 Built with .NET 10 and `System.CommandLine`, it provides an extensible architecture for managing tasks, system information, and utility functions.

 > [!NOTE]
 > This project is currently **in progress**.
-More commands and features are being added regularly.
+More commands and features are being added regularly, with the first release i will include a guide featuring all commands and options.

 ## 🚀 Features